 Research and expertise

-I am a Research Associate working on the Technical Evaluation of SMETER Technologies (TEST) project in partnership with UCL, Leeds Beckett University and Halton Housing.
-I support and evaluate the development of Smart Meter Enabled Thermal Efficiency Ratings (SMETER) devices.
+Prior to this, I worked on the Technical Evaluation of SMETER Technologies (TEST) enterprise project in partnership with UCL, Leeds Beckett University and Halton Housing.
+I supported and evaluate the development of Smart Meter Enabled Thermal Efficiency Ratings (SMETER) devices.
+During this work, I modelled over 200 dwellings using dynamic thermal simulation, and conducted measurements in 30 homes in Northeast England.

 My expertise lies in the field of building science, specifically building performance measurement and modelling.
 I am experienced in building measurement: co-heating, fan pressurisation, tracer gas, IR thermography, thermal comfort, synthetic occupancy; and building modelling: dynamic thermal simulation and validation.

-During my PhD I characterised and synthetically-occupied a matched pair of test houses to compare thermal comfort and ventilation rates for different occupant behaviours to prevent overheating in homes.
+During my PhD, I characterised and synthetically-occupied a matched pair of test houses to compare thermal comfort and ventilation rates for different occupant behaviours to prevent overheating in homes.
 Data gathered in the side-by-side tests was used to identify effective overheating interventions and further used in a collaborative model validation study involving four industry modellers.
+I was awarded the Chartered Institution of Building Services Engineers (CIBSE) Carter Bronze Medal 2020 for the work.

 - Roberts, B.M., Allinson, D., Diamond, S., Abel, B., Das Bhaumik, C., Khatami, N., Lomas, K.J.
 (2019) Predictions of summertime overheating: comparison of dynamic thermal models and measurements in synthetically occupied test houses, Building Services Engineering Research and Technology, 40(4), ISSN: 0143-6244.
 DOI: 10.1177/0143624419847349.